nakshatrakadia/Biometric-Monitor-Display/index.md

 Biometric Monitor & Display:
-This project involves combining an Arduino with a pulse sensor, a temperature sensor, and a display to monitor biometric data.
-The data from these sensors can be displayed on the screen in real time.
+This project involves the creation of a system that can monitor and display biometrics using a Arduino UNO, LCD display, and a pulse sensor.
+The Arduino Integrated Development (IDE) was used to write the program that would be uploaded onto the Arduino board.
+This code enables the Arduino board to read from the sensors and display the results from those sensors.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|